We are committed to the ASA standards. They are what they are, a standard. We adhere to them because we believe in them.

 ASA Fast Track 5 or 6 Day

 The ASA Fast Track course combines all the material from the ASA 101, ASA 103 and ASA 104 courses and gives you the basic tools, processes and, skills required for safe management of a sailing vessel.
-This class is intended for those with boating experience.
+The 5 day class is intended for those with boating experience.
 The first day of class starts at 0900 at our classroom.
 In order to get the most value from this intense class you should have had some previous training or experience.
 Its not uncommon to have an ASA 101 graduate participate in this class.
-The class is currently a five day live aboard class and the daily schedule is intense.
+The class is currently a five or six day live aboard class and the daily schedule is intense.
 As with all classes we start at 0900 but its not uncommon to work on reviews in the evening until 1800 (6:00 PM), or later.
-An average class will spend 3 nights in various marinas and sometimes a night on the hook.
-The first day and sometimes the second is spent on our 25' Catalina, (Training Won), reviewing basic sailing skills.
+The first two days are spent sailing on our 25' Catalina reviewing basic sailing skills.
 You will berth on another boat.
 The second day starts with reviews and navigation exercises.
 Typically we complete the ASA 101 standards on the second day.
-We lecture and test every evening, and learn and practice sailing and navigational skills everyday.
-On morning of the 5th day all written testing has been completed.
+We lecture and review every morning and test every evening.
+While underway you learn and practice sailing and navigational skills everyday.
+On morning of the last day when all written testing has been completed.
 The students review; engine fuel systems, AC systems, Fresh Water Systems etc. We shove off by 1100 and once again sail a segmented course laid out by the students, communicating with commercial vessels with radio and sound.
-The class returns around 1600 on Friday.
+The class returns around 1600 on the last day.
+The 6 day class gives you the oppurtunity to basically be in charge for an entire day of sailing.
+It will be similar to your first bareboat charter experience.
 You'll be tired, very tired!

 ASA 105 - Coastal Navigation